web-infra-dev/modern.js/packages/document/main-doc/docs/en/guides/topic-detail/generator/create/option.md

 ## --dist-tag \<distTag>

-Specify the version of the generator and EdenX-related dependencies.
+Specify the version of the generator and Modern.js-related dependencies.

 During the execution of `@modern-js/create`, a smaller micro-generator will be executed by default, and the `latest` version of the micro-generator will be used by default.
-This parameter can be used to specify the version number of the micro-generator to be executed and the version of the installed EdenX-related dependencies.
+This parameter can be used to specify the version number of the micro-generator to be executed and the version of the installed Modern.js-related dependencies.

 For example, use the `next` version: